JennicaLeClerc/demos/project-requirements/project-1.md

 ## Init Instructions

 - Create a new repository within this organization for your custom ORM (naming convention: `orm_name_p1`; with `orm_name` being replaced by the name of your custom library)
-- Create another new repostory within this organization for your web application
+- Create another new repository within this organization for your web application

 ## Presentation